-In order to ensure the success of its offer, the Offeror may seek irrevocable commitments from certain shareholders to accept the offer once it is made.
-Commitments of this type are known as "irrevocables" or, where they effectively prevent a competing offer from succeeding, "shut-outs".
-The Offeror is allowed to approach a very restricted number (no more than six) shareholders in relation to irrevocables (Note 4 to Rules 3.1, 3.2 and 3.3 and Practice Note 12).
-The Offeror is not required to consult the Executive before approaching a shareholder with a material interest in the Offeree.
-A shareholder has a material interest if they and their concert parties have direct or indirect control of 5% or more of an offeree company's voting rights.
-However, the Executive must be consulted before approaching shareholders without a material interest in the Offeree.
+In order to ensure the success of its offer, the Offeror may require that certain shareholders undertake irrevocably to accept the offer once it is made.
+Commitments of this form are known as "irrevocables" or, where they effectively prevent a competing offer from succeeding, 'shut-outs'.
+The Executive must be consulted before any approach is made to obtain an irrevocable commitment.
+The exception to this is where a very restricted number of sophisticated shareholders who have a controlling shareholding are approached.
 It will be a matter for negotiation as to whether these irrevocables commit the shareholders concerned to accept the offer in any event, or whether they are allowed to accept an alternative, higher offer from a competing offeror.